civic-interconnect/civic-data-us-mn-geo/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/license-CC--BY--4.0-green.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![Validate Catalog](https://github.com/civic-interconnect/civic-data-boundaries-us-mn/actions/workflows/validate.yml/badge.svg)](https://github.com/civic-interconnect/civic-data-boundaries-us-mn/actions/workflows/validate.yml)

 > Data adapter, metadata, and transformation functions for Minnesota boundary data.
-> Converts Minnesota Secretary of State GeoJSON into a unified Civic Interconnect schema.
+> Converts the Minnesota Secretary of State GeoJSON format into the unified Civic Interconnect schema.

 ## Adapter

 This repository provides a data adapter for Minnesota boundary data.
-It translates the Minnesota Secretary of State's GeoJSON format into a unified, cross-state schema.
+It translates the Minnesota Secretary of State GeoJSON format into a unified, cross-state schema.

-Specifically, it includes:
+It includes:

 - Metadata describing where to fetch official precinct data
 - Transformation functions to convert Minnesota source fields into the unified Civic Interconnect schema